Complex General Surgical Oncology Fellowship

 Research is at the core of City of Hope’s mission.
 Investigations by our fellows target promising cancer-related topics in cellular and molecular immunology, molecular carcinogenesis, multiple drug resistance, oncogenic expression and modulation, radio-immunotherapy, growth regulation, viral-induced carcinogenesis, tumor and vaccine immunology, and clinical outcomes research.

-Each fellow is encouraged to explore and define his or her individual research interests and goals.
-After evaluation and approval, specific projects are carried out under the supervision of a City of Hope mentor.
+Fellows are encouraged to explore and define research interests and goals.
+After evaluation and approval, they carry out specific projects under the supervision of a City of Hope mentor.
 These projects are excellent opportunities to gain practical experience in biostatistics, clinical protocol development and clinical research.
-Fellows should expect to complete at least three to four peer-reviewed manuscripts prior to completion of the fellowship.
-To ensure the validity of investigations, the Department of Biostatistics provides didactic and interactive support including a graduate course in biostatistics, protocol preparation and design.
-Fellows may also attend the Clinical Investigation Training Program, a yearlong curriculum designed to present the principles and practices used in the planning and execution of patient-oriented research including principles and methods in biostatistics, clinical epidemiology, clinical trial and protocol development, ethics and good clinical practices of research.
+Fellows should expect to complete at least three to four peer-reviewed manuscripts before completion of the fellowship.
+To ensure the validity of investigations, the Department of Biostatistics provides didactic and interactive support, including a graduate course in biostatistics, protocol preparation and design.
+Fellows may also attend the Clinical Investigation Training Program, a yearlong curriculum designed to present the principles and practices used in the planning and execution of patient-oriented research, including principles and methods in biostatistics, clinical epidemiology, clinical trial and protocol development, ethics and good clinical practices of research.

 Department of Surgery